Trusted Divorce Attorney Springfield, MO

 - How to file for emergency child custody in Missouri

-- Missouri laws regarding guardianship, custody and parental rights
+- Missouri laws regarding guardianship, child support, custody and parental rights

 - Petitioning a Missouri court for custody

-- Child custody laws in Missouri regarding cross-state travel and residency
+- Custody laws in Missouri regarding cross-state travel and residency

-Attorney Shane Cantin has significant experience navigating Missouri custody laws and is ready to help.
+Attorney Shane Cantin has significant experience navigating these Missouri laws and is ready to help and offer consultation or a piece of legal advice.
 Please use the form on this page to contact our law firm and we’ll promptly respond.

 - Child custody